octo-technology-downunder/docker-lab/README.md

 ### Docker main concepts

-Here are the main concepts we'll try to cover briefly in this introduction lab on Docker !
+Here are the main concepts we'll try to cover briefly in this introduction lab !

 **Image** -- **Container** -- **Dockerfile** -- **Volume** -- **Registry** -- **Compose**